 Without loss of generality, such a linear program can be written as follows:

 \LPblocktag{LLP}{ }

-where $A$ and $C$ are respectively $k\times n$ and $m\times n$ real matrices, and $\b$ is a vector in $\R^k$.
+where $A$ and $C$ are respectively $k\times n$ and $m\times n$ real matrices, and $\boldsymbol{b}$ is a vector in $\R^k$.
 The notation ``$\lexmax\; C\x$'' means that we are looking for a feasible $\x^*$ such that $C\x^* \geqlex C\x$ for every feasible $\x$.

-Assume that $A$ has full rank.
+Assume that $A$ has full row rank.
 We keep the definition of basis and feasible basis of ordinary linear programming (the objective function is not involved).
 We also keep the standard notation $M_X$ meaning that we restrict a matrix $M$ to a subset $X$ of its columns.
 Given a feasible basis $B$, we define then the \emph{reduced cost of $x_j$ with respect to $B$} as $\overline \cc_j = \cc_j - C_B A_B^{-1} \a_j$, where $\a_j$ and $\cc_j$ are the $j$-th column of $A$ and $C$, respectively.
-In particular, $\cc_j=0$ when $j\in B$.
+In particular, $\overline \cc_j=0$ when $j\in B$.
 Note that the reduced cost of a variable is now an $m$-dimensional vector, and, when $m=1$, this definition coincides with the ordinary one.

 As shown by Isermann (see the paragraph before Proposition 1 in his paper), the standard criterion ensuring the optimality of a feasible basis still holds in the lexicographic setting.
-A basis is \emph{primal-dual feasible} if the corresponding reduced costs $\overline \cc_j$ satisfy $\overline \cc_j \leqlex \zero$ for all $j$.
+A basis is \emph{primal-dual feasible} if the corresponding reduced cost $\overline \cc_j$ satisfies $\overline \cc_j \leqlex \zero$ for all $j$.

 \begin{lemma} Any solution determined by a primal-dual feasible basis is optimal. \end{lemma}